CrimsonTRZ/CrimsonTRZ/README.md

 - 👋 Hi, I’m @CrimsonTRZ
 - 👀 I’m interested in IT related topics
-- 🌱 I’m currently learning software engineering (diploma level)
+- 🌱 I’m currently learning Computer Science (Inteligent System)
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via email (alexanderkeongjr@gmail.com).